Diatribe de Progidiosis Crucibus: Background

 The population of Naples believed at first that these crosses were a sign from their patron saint, Saint Gennaro, that he would protect them from the volcano.
-However many people in southern Italy soon grew fearful that the crosses were a token of God's anger.
+However many people in Southern Italy soon grew fearful that the crosses were a token of God's anger.

 Kircher wanted to undertake an investigation of the phenomenon that would reassure people and help avoid panic.
 He had an intense dislike of superstition and its simplistic view of the world, which led people to prefer the idea of the disruptive intervention of a miracle rather than seeking to understand the complex mechanisms by which the world and nature operated.
 He had a prior research interest in Vesusius, having had himself lowered into its crater for research purposes in 1638.
-Between August and October of 1660, Kircher travelled to the hamlets of Somma and Ottaviano to look for primary evidence himself, and also read accounts from other witnesses in southern Italy.
+Between August and October 1660, Kircher travelled to the hamlets of Somma and Ottaviano to look for primary evidence himself, and also read accounts from other witnesses in southern Italy.
 These reported various extraordinary discoveries, such as that the crosses had appeared on altar drapes, and on objects inside locked chests and shuttered rooms.